 Charlotte Black, Service Director of Adults and Safeguarding at Cambridgeshire County Council, stressed how looking at the situation for the whole family, can help them find care solutions for people.

-If you have an experience of older people’s care and want to tell us about it, please get in touch with our team.
+Do you have an experience of an older person's care?
+If you would like to tell us about it, please get in touch with our team.
 Your ideas could help the people who make decisions about older people’s services improve care.